openstax/oer.exports/css/docs/README.md

 ### How to Edit:
 It's being edited in draw.io , and can be freely edited there.
 It's pretty user friendly and doesn't require any istallation.
-Simply go to www.draw.io and open this file in it.
+Simply go to www.draw.io and open LESS_CSS Hierarchy Prototype.xml file in it.
 You can save it locally and then push any changes as needed.